alipar76/nextjs-admin-panel/README.md

 This is a [Next.js](https://nextjs.org/) admin panel project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-This project just includes dashboard page and implemented by [Sass].
+This project just includes dashboard page and implemented by [Sass](https://sass-lang.com/).
 The design is not responsive.

 ## Getting Started